RanjeetRaj444/betalectic-mern-10854-Assignment/README.md

 # Favorite NPM Packages

-Description:- A website created for search npm packages and it to your favorite lists.
+Description:- A website created for search npm packages and add it to your favorite lists.

 ## site link:- https://whimsical-crisp-2630c4.netlify.app/